TanuAgrawal123/100DaysOfCode/README.md

 **Details**:

--Float utility help us to float elements to left, right or disabled floating with a responsive variation acoording to screensize by using same grid breakpoints (sm,md,xl,lg).
+- Float utility help us to float elements to left, right or disabled floating with a responsive variation acoording to screensize by using same grid breakpoints (sm,md,xl,lg).
   We can also hide content on a background image(using text-hide class) using image replacement utility.
   Using position utility we can fixed the element to specific position like using fixed-top class and fixed-bottom class to position element at top and bottom of viewport use of sticky-top class to Position an element at the top of the viewport, from edge to edge, but only after we scroll past it.
-Using screen reader utility we can hide  an element to all devices except screen readers with .sr-only. by combining .sr-only with .sr-only-focusable to show the element again when it’s focused. we can make an element as wide or as tall (relative to its parent) with our width and height utilities. we can use box-shadow utility to add or remove shadow .
+  Using screen reader utility we can hide  an element to all devices except screen readers with .sr-only by combining .sr-only with .sr-only-focusable to show the element again when it’s focused. we can make an element as wide or as tall (relative to its parent) with our width and height utilities.we can use box-shadow utility to add or remove shadow .

 **Link to work**: [here](https://github.com/TanuAgrawal123/100DaysOfCode/tree/master/bootstrappractice)